thunderbird/webext-docs/folders.rst

          :name: [``recent``]
          :type: (boolean, optional)

          Whether the folder (excluding subfolders) has been used within the last month, or not.
 The returned folders will be sorted by their recentness.
-Ignored if :value:`mostRecent` is specified.

       .. api-member::